-The depth and velocity percentages for species 2-9 shown in Table 3.5.1.4.3-3 for Reach A incorrectly used a formula that was calculated using the total area for Reach B instead of the total area for Reach A in the original study report provided in the ISR and DLA.
-The corrected numbers have been included in Table 3.5.1.4.3-3 in this FLA and will be included in the final study report filed with the USR.
+&lt;sup>28 The depth and velocity percentages for species 2-9 shown in Table 3.5.1.4.3-3 for Reach A incorrectly used a formula that was calculated using the total area for Reach B instead of the total area for Reach A in the original study report provided in the ISR and DLA.
+The corrected numbers have been included in Table 3.5.1.4.3-3 in this FLA and have been included in the final study report filed with the USR.